ShipEngine/connect-website/publish.md

 where you may further test and interact with your application.

 ### Tests
-Before publishing, you should verify that the [tests run by the ShipEngine CLI](testing/index.md) are all passing.
+Before publishing, you should verify that the [tests run by the ShipEngine Integration Platform CLI](testing/index.md) are all passing.
 This will tell you if you have any structural issues with your application, such as missing the minimum implementation required for publishing.
 It also runs an extensive set of functional tests that help validate your application further.